dwisiswant0/cf-check/README.md

 ## cf-check
-Check an IP is Owned by Cloudflare.
+Check an Host is Owned by CloudFlare.

 ## Install
 ```